MichaelCurrin/py-project-template/README.md

 _FIXME: Is there is a way to use grep etc. to replace mentions across all files?_

 ### Cleanup

+If you don't need directories in project directory, delete them.
+They contain `.gitkeep` files - once deleted those changes must be added to version control.

 Delete [LICENSE](./LICENSE) and replace with your own.